 Ministerial concern did not extent to Barrera.
 "Special Branch conducted further interrogation of the guide before returning him to Guatemala," a Foreign Office file states bluntly.
 There is no indication that the soldiers or police worried about what Guatemala might do to Barrera as a failed informant.

-But there was ample cause for concern.
+But there was able cause for concern.
 He was arrested in Guatemala but fled to a Belizean border village six weeks later, pursued by three Guatemalan gunmen in civilian clothes.

 "Barrera tried to run away and was shot first in the leg and then in the head," a telegram on his murder explains.
 "The victim had been in Guatemalan custody a few hours before he was killed."

-His assassins then swaggered back across the border where they were greeted by Guatemalan special forces soldiers from the notorious Kaibiles commando unit .
-"The murderers were themselves undoubtedly official agents," the British High Commissioner in Belize told London.
+His assassins then went back across the border, where they were greeted by Guatemalan special forces soldiers from the notorious Kaibiles commando unit.
+"The murderers were themselves undoubtedly official agents," the British high commissioner in Belize told London.

-Belize protested to the UN security council about the "callous and barbarous" murder of Barrera, calling it a "flagrant violation of Belizean territory".
-However the fact he was a British army agent was never made public, until now.
+Belize protested to the UN security council about the "callous and barbarous" murder of Barrera, calling it a "flagrant violation of Belizean territory."
+However, the fact that he was a British army agent was never made public—until now.

 "It also has a human rights obligation not to hand prisoners in its custody to regimes where they face a risk of torture or death.
 On the basis of this account, it appears that both of these duties were breached."